Box-Of-Hats/Bem-VSCode-Extension/README.md

 A quick fix is included to make fixing case name issues quicker.

+You can specify your preferred casing in the extension settings using `bemHelper.classNameCase`.

 ![Code quick fix for incorrect class name casing](images/quickfix.gif)